pablerass/pablerass.github.io/_posts/2016-02-04-rock-paper-scissors-lizard-spock-planning.md

 estimation process, we decide to avoid usage of [planning poker][planning-poker] cards and turn everything into a more dynamic and table-free method.
 Everything began as a joke and we ended finishing our journey using it and completely satisfied with the result.
-We called it, [*Rock Paper Scissors Spock Lizard*][big-bang-video] planning.
+We called it, [*Rock Paper Scissors Lizard Spock*][big-bang-video] planning.

 ### How

 The method is as simple as it sounds.
-Everyone acts like if they were playing and showing, at the same time, its estimations using the following game gestures associated with Fibonacci sequence values.
+Everyone acts like if they were playing and showing, at the same time, its estimations using the following game gestures associated with *Fibonacci sequence* values.

 Gesture | Value
 --------|------: